What is a banjo

 Finally, the tuning pegs are from the Deluxe series and users have reported that they respond very well in holding the tuning for quite some time.

 There is quite a lot to say about the sound.
-In terms of volume, it is powerful and has enormous projection.
+In terms of volume, it's powerful, and has enormous projection.
 The open back type case usually limits this factor, but Harley Benton has been able to overcome it thanks to the quality of the Remo patch.

 Another element that contributes to a stable sound with good harmonics is the REMO drumhead.
 If you tune it with a high tension it will offer an acceptable sound.
-What we don’t like are the strings because they sound with more tension than they should have.
+What we don't like are the strings because they sound more tense than they should.
 That is why we recommend replacing them with higher quality, medium tension strings, such as Elixir Polyweb 010.

-We believe this is one of the best options in banjos for beginners because the price/quality ratio is very good.
-However, it does not offer the best sound and the deficiency in sustain can be uncomfortable for professional musicians.
-However, this is a banjo for beginners, for which it is more than fine.
+We believe this is one of the best options in banjos for beginners because the value for money is very good.
+However, it doesn't offer the best sound and the deficiency in sustain can be uncomfortable for professional musicians.
+However, this is a banjo for beginners, and for that it's perfectly adequate.
 Find the best price at Thomann.